 - Existing admins with specific role(s) remain as admin

-The import will never disable admin status for existing users with specific roles.
+The import will not disable admin status for existing users with exactly this set of roles.
 The admin status for each user will be set based on whatever is provided in the file for all other users.
 This is a good option if you know you need to manually manage admin status for a certain set of users, by effectively excluding them from updates based on role assignment.

 - Existing admins without specific role(s) remain as admin